emurr-ucf/emurr/USERMAN/USERMAN.md

 ## 3.2.
 Transferring Sites to the Pi

-1. To perform transfer move the downloaded folder to a USB stick
+1. To perform a transfer, move the downloaded folder to a USB stick
 <!-- TODO: explain why toursite -->
 2. Ensure the folder downloaded is named "toursite"
-3. Plug the USB into the Rasbperry Pi
+3. Plug the USB into the Raspberry Pi
 4. Wait until the green LED stops flashing
 5. When the LED stays lit the tours are transferred.
 Unplug the USB.
     1. If the LED does not stop blinking or does not stay lit there has been an error.
 Try Again.
 6. Tours are now accessible on the `TP-LINK_EMURR_5G` wi-fi.
 Connect to it to test.
 7. To find the directory of all pages go to the URL `emurr.local/toursite`
 8. Pages will be accessible at the URL `emurr.local/toursite/<custom-url>` without `<` and `>`.
-9. If using NFC tags ensure they point to the correct URL formatted in the previous step
+9. If using NFC tags, ensure they point to the correct URL formatted in the previous step
     1. Visiting institutions should set their NFC tags before arrival.
 Request their EMURR NFC Tag URLs to ensure you have the correct URLs for your tour.